The Individuals with Disabilities Education Act (I.D.E.A.)

 - Assistive technology training or technical assistance with assistive technology for an individual with a disability, or where appropriate, the family of an individual with disabilities.

-- Training or technical assistance for professionals, employers or other individuals who provide services to employ or otherwise are substantially involved in the major life functions of individuals with disabilities.
+- Training or technical assistance for professionals, educators, employers or other individuals who provide services for or otherwise are substantially involved in the major life functions of individuals with disabilities.

 The intention of the special education law is that, if a student with disabilities needs technology in order to be able to learn, access the curriculum and learning materials and access F.A.P.E., the school district will: